cubexch/gitbook/exchange-info/verification-keys/register-verification-key.md

   const timestamp = Math.floor(Date.now() / 1000);

-  // Call the WASM function for signing verification key provenance which allows it to
+  // Call the electrum WASM function for signing verification key provenance
-  // be registered with cube
+  // which allows it to be registered with cube const {
-  const {
     signature,
     verification_key: encodedVerificationKey,